danbev/learning-rust/README.md

 $ ./readline
 ```

+### Crate
+A crate is a binary or library.
+A package can have multiple binary crates by placing files in the src/bin
+directory: each file will be a separate binary crate.

+### Packages
+A package contains one or more crate, it packages crates.
+Each package has a
+Cargo.toml which describes how to package these crates.

+### Modules
+Allows for organizing code in a crate and can be used for making code private/
+public.

+src/main.rs and src/lib.rs are called crate roots.
+The reason for their name is
+that the contents of either of these two files form a module named crate at the
+root of the crate’s module structure, known as the module tree.

+### Path
+A path how we identify functions/variables in modules.
+These paths can be absolute
+or relative.
+An absolute path starts from the root; `crate::`, and a relative
+path starts with `self::`, or `super::`.
+Super is like doing `cd ..` in a terminal.

 ### build.rs
 By default Cargo looks for a "build.rs" file in a package root (even if you do
 not specify a value for build).